ayushnegibuddy/ayushnegibuddy/README.md

 - 👋 Hi, I’m @ayushnegibuddy.
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on C projects.
+- 💞️ I’m looking to collaborate on Python projects.
 - 📫 How to reach me: https://www.linkedin.com/in/ayushnegi9719406/
 - ⚡ Something about me: I am new and am willing to learn and expand on my current knowledge.